MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/TW_FY_23/TW_LAB_Ex02_Sensitivity_Labels.md

 1. Confirm the **User Account Control** window with **Yes** and press Enter.
 -->

-1. Select your elevated PowerShell window from the task bar.
+1. Open your previously elevated PowerShell window from the task bar.

 1. Enter the following cmdlet to install the latest MS Online PowerShell module version: